SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/billing.md

 ## Roles and Permissions

 - Admin who will set up billing relationship for SharePoint Embedded  will need to have owner or contributor permissions on Azure subscription.
-- Admin will need to have a SharePoint administrator role to operate billing cmdlets.
+- Admin will need to have a SharePoint Embedded Administrator role to operate billing cmdlets.

 ## Steps to establish billing